Freddie Mercury: Appearances in lists of influential individuals

 Several popularity polls conducted over the past decade indicate that Mercury's reputation may have been enhanced since his death.
 For instance, in a 2002 vote to determine who the UK public considers the greatest British people in history, Mercury was ranked 58 in the list of the 100 Greatest Britons, broadcast by the BBC.
 He was further listed at the 52nd spot in a 2007 Japanese national survey of the 100 most influential heroes.
 Although he had been criticised by gay activists for hiding his HIV status, author Paul Russell included Mercury in his book The Gay 100: A Ranking of the Most Influential Gay Men and Lesbians, Past and Present.
 In 2008, Rolling Stone ranked Mercury 18 on its Top 100 Singers Of All Time.
 Mercury was voted the greatest male singer in MTV's 22 Greatest Voices in Music.
 In 2011 a Rolling Stone readers' pick placed Mercury in second place of the magazine's Best Lead Singers of All Time.
 Billboard magazine placed him second on their 25 Best Rock Frontmen (and Women) of All Time list in 2015, and third on their 50 Greatest Rock Lead Singers of All Time list in 2023.
 In 2016, LA Weekly ranked him first on the list of 20 greatest singers of all time, in any genre.
 In 2023, Rolling Stone ranked Mercury at No. 14 on its list of the 200 Greatest Singers of All Time.
+In 2026, Consequence ranked Mercury the best vocalist of all time.

 Portrayal on stage

 On 24 November 1997, a monodrama about Freddie Mercury's life, titled Mercury: The Afterlife and Times of a Rock God, opened in New York City.
 It presented Mercury in the hereafter: examining his life, seeking redemption and searching for his true self.
 The play was written and directed by Charles Messina and the part of Mercury was played by Khalid Gonçalves (né Paul Gonçalves) and then later, Amir Darvish.
 Billy Squier opened one of the shows with an acoustic performance of a song he had written about Mercury titled "I Have Watched You Fly".

 In 2016 a musical titled Royal Vauxhall premiered at the Royal Vauxhall Tavern in Vauxhall, London.
-Written by Desmond O'Connor, the musical told the alleged tales of the nights that Mercury, Kenny Everett and Princess Diana spent out at the Royal Vauxhall Tavern in London in the 1980s.
+Written by Desmond O'Connor, the musical told the alleged tales of the nights that Mercury, Kenny Everett and Diana, Princess of Wales spent out at the Royal Vauxhall Tavern in London in the 1980s.
 Following several successful runs in London, the musical was taken to the Edinburgh Fringe Festival in August 2016 starring Tom Giles as Mercury.